 May overlap with Cosmic Horror Story; the horror on those relies more on the perceived vulnerability of reality as a whole, rather than the pointlessness of life on an individual scale.
 A "Shaggy Dog" Story might induce this kind of feeling.
 Compare with Angst, which while originally referring to "existential angst", has broadened its meaning to refer to a more general form of anguish or unease with oneself.
 Compare also with Navel-Gazing, which is simply in-universe philosophical contemplation, and doesn't necessarily involve horror or existential questions.

-- Both endings of Neon Genesis Evangelion dips into this, seeing how much time is spend examining the main character Shinji Ikari's struggles with his inferiority complex and general feelings of inadequacy as well as his fear that his own existence and everything he does is ultimately worthless.
+- Both endings of Neon Genesis Evangelion dip into this, seeing how much time is spent examining the main character, Shinji Ikari's, struggles with his inferiority complex and general feelings of inadequacy as well as his fear that his own existence and everything he does is ultimately worthless.